 (4) Where a plate holder is aggrieved by the imposition of a condition pursuant to subsection (3) that plate holder may apply to the State Administrative Tribunal for a review of the Director General’s decision to impose such a condition.

-[(5) repealed]
+[(5) deleted]

 (6) The Minister may, by order published in the Gazette, fix a day as the appointed day for the purpose of subsection (3).